European Land-Robot Trial: 2008

-Again, the M-ELROB 2008 took place in Hammelburg on the training area of the infantry school of the German Forces form 30 June till 3 July.
+Again, the M-ELROB 2008 took place in Hammelburg on the training area of the infantry school of the German Forces from 30 June till 3 July.
 But it took place on a different part of the training area which was more challenging and hindered radio communication because of the dense forest.

 The scenarios were much more manifold than in 2006 and 2007.
 There were "Reconnaissance and Surveillance", "Autonomous Navigation", "Transport Convoy", "Transport Mule" and "Camp Security".
 This scenarios required very diverse abilities from the robot systems.
 Additionally one special session of the "Reconnaissance and Surveillance" scenario took place at night time, so vision systems were unusable.
 The run time limit was 60 minutes for a scenario run.

 The results of ELROB 2008 showed that remote controlled UGVs are more or less ready for deployment, but the radio communication places severe constraints on the usability of such systems.
 With semi autonomous assistance functions, like e.g. waypoint navigation, the robot system is much more useful while encountering bad radio communication.

 M-ELROB 2008 was attended by 17 teams.
 Eleven from Germany, two from the UK and one from Italy, the Netherlands, France and Finland, respectively.